 Love.
 Kills.
 Slowly.

 During World War II, soldiers and sailors took to Sailor Jerry’s location in Honolulu, Hawaii to get inked.
-Memorial tattoos, eagles and Mom tattoos gained popularity as a tribute of hope and brotherhood.
-Sailor Jerry’s work became a worldwide symbolism of American unity during the otherwise somber times of war.
+Memorial tattoos, eagles, and Mom tattoos gained popularity as a tribute to hope and brotherhood.
+Sailor Jerry’s work became a worldwide symbol of American unity during the otherwise somber times of war.

 Men who never dreamed of getting tattooed stood in line with their military cuts and paid tribute to Mom.
 It felt right.
 And it somehow changed the world of tattoos.